Switching to Eleventy

 I finally converted this blog from WordPress to a static site generator.
 After completing two full read-throughs of the novel I don’t update this blog very often, and hardly anyone comments on it anyway.
 This way I don’t have to keep up with WordPress and plugin updates on a site that might as well be static, it’ll load a lot faster, and I can still add the occasional post easily enough.

-Some changes: To keep things simple, I dropped comments and search, and I made the tag/category archives tables of contents instead of aggregates.
+Some changes: To keep things simple, I dropped comments and search [Edit: since it’s static files now, I just let the sitewide search engine index it!], and I made the tag/category archives tables of contents instead of aggregates.
 I incorporated some of my own responses to comments into the articles as updates or stand-alone posts.

 Tech notes: I went with Eleventy.
 I used wordpress-export-to-markdown to convert the exported WordPress archive to Markdown (with images!), and built the simplest possible set of templates and styles. eleventy-plugin-rss adds a feed, and I looked at some functions from eleventy-base-blog to build things like the tag archives and understand how to convert dates.